Lacrosse in the United States: Major League Lacrosse

 In 1998, Jake Steinfeld became inspired by an article that spoke about the growth of lacrosse, and wanted to develop a professional outdoor league.
 By 2001, the MLL or Major League Lacrosse had started play to capitalize on the growing demand of lacrosse both in the United States and around the world.

 Major League Lacrosse is currently a six-team professional league with the bulk of the teams in the Northeastern United States.
 Many of these players are considered some of the best, if not the best, in the world.
 The current Major League Lacrosse teams include: Atlanta Blaze, Boston Cannons, New York Lizards, Chesapeake Bayhawks, Denver Outlaws, Dallas Rattlers, along with the Charlotte Hounds, who are on a hiatus.
 Unlike high school and college lacrosse, the MLL uses a two-point line on its field that sits sixteen yards from the front of the goal.
 They also have recently implemented a sixty-second shot clock which speeds up an already fast-paced game.

 On December 16, 2020, the league announced that it would be merging with the Premier Lacrosse League.

 National Lacrosse League

-In addition to Major League Lacrosse, which is played outdoors in the summer, the National Lacrosse League is a box lacrosse league from January to June.
+In addition to Major League Lacrosse, which is played outdoors in the summer, the National Lacrosse League, which had its first season in 1987, is a box lacrosse league from January to June.
 Because of these differing schedules, many current professional lacrosse players will start the year off in box lacrosse and end with outdoor lacrosse in the summer.
 Box lacrosse is a slightly different version of traditional lacrosse and is played in a dried-out hockey rink.
 Goalies wear pads comparable to the pads an ice hockey player would traditionally wear.
 Games in box lacrosse also feature six players versus six instead of ten versus ten matchups in outdoor lacrosse.
-There are currently thirteen teams in the National Lacrosse League.
-They are the Georgia Swarm, Albany FireWolves, Rochester Knighthawks, Toronto Rock, Calgary Roughnecks, Colorado Mammoth, Saskatchewan Rush, Philadelphia Wings, San Diego Seals, Buffalo Bandits and Vancouver Warriors.
+There are currently fifteen teams in the National Lacrosse League.
+They are the Albany FireWolves, Buffalo Bandits, Calgary Roughnecks, Colorado Mammoth, Georgia Swarm, Halifax Thunderbirds, Las Vegas Desert Dogs, New York Riptide, Panther City Lacrosse Club, Philadelphia Wings, Rochester Knighthawks, San Diego Seals, Saskatchewan Rush, Toronto Rock, and Vancouver Warriors.